imanghafoori1/laravel-widgetize/README.md

     protected $cacheLifeTime = 1; // 1(min) ( 0 : disable, -1 : forever) default: 0
-    protected $friendlyName = 'A Friendly Name Here'; // Showed in html Comments protected $context_as = '$recentProducts'; // you can access $recentProducts in view file (default: $data) protected $minifyOutput = true; // minifies the html before storing it in the cache to save storage space.
+    protected $friendlyName = 'A Friendly Name Here'; // Showed in html Comments protected $context_as = '$recentProducts'; // you can access $recentProducts in view file (default: $data)

     // The data returned here would be available in widget view file.
     // You can use dependancy injection here like you do in your typical controllers.